Oghma-Infinium/Ascensio/README.md

 #### Game Language

 The English Steam version of Skyrim is the only supported version.
-I understand that this may be frustrating for non-English speaking users or users with the GOG/Bethesda.net versions, but due to the core file differences between the different versions, I am only able to support one game version.
+I understand that this may be frustrating for non-English speaking users or users with the GOG versions, but due to the core file differences between the different versions, I am only able to support one game version.

  1. Right click on your Skyrim in Steam
  2. Click *Properties*